gbs4ever/gbs4ever.github.io/_posts/2019-11-17-the_web_and_programing_laungages.markdown

 <a href="https://imgur.com/XTrE74B"><img src="https://i.imgur.com/XTrE74B.png" title="source: imgur.com" /></a>

 We need to take a step back and understand the server can do many things.
 1. It listens to  HTTP requests or better known as a web server
-2. Bussniess logic
+2. Business logic
-3. Acsses the DB
+3. Access the DB
 4. Input validation for form input.
 5. Authentication and Authorizations
-6. Return HTTP response
+6. Returns a  HTTP response